Nicolas-Yax/labyrinth-resolution-with-pNS-neurons/README.md

 I've said in my report I would put online the database with 25k labyrinths but the file is too big to put it on github.
 So I put an other file with labyrinths with different dimensions.
 You can obviously use the generator to create other labyrinths.

-My mail address if you have questions or if something is not working correctly (everything works well on my computer): nicolas.yax@ens-paris-saclay.fr
+My mail address if you have questions or if anything doesn't work correctly: nicolas.yax@ens-paris-saclay.fr